 Paint a stripe on a cardboard roll.
 Can you predict what will happen when it is rolled across a sheet of paper?

 Can you visualise what shape this piece of paper will make when it is folded?

 Can you fit the tangram pieces into the outlines of the chairs?

-Can you fit the tangram pieces into the outline of Mai Ling?
+Can you fit the tangram pieces into the outline of this sports car?

-Can you fit the tangram pieces into the outline of this shape.
-How would you describe it?
+Can you fit the tangram pieces into the outline of this goat and giraffe?